ShiningVenus/CozyCritters/README.md

 ---

-Open source, privacy-first tools should serve everyone — especially marginalized communities.
+Open source privacy first tools should serve everyone such as marginalized communities.

 ---

 ## 🌟 Final Words

-Cozy Critter v1.0.0 — Made with 💚 by people who understand that your brain works beautifully, just differently.
+Cozy Critter v1.0.0 — Made with 💚 by people who understand that your brain works beautifully and differently.

-> Finally, a mood tracking app that doesn't try to "fix" you.
+> Finally a mood tracking app that doesn't try to "fix" you.

 ---